marwanH1998/AutomaticClockGatingDD2/README.md

                       4-open main.py and change test.v to your required verilog file "can be changed later as a user input or an argument"<br />
                       5- open a terminal in the cloned directory and run the script by<br />
-                              python3 main.py<br />
+                              python3 main.py filenamewithoutextension<br />
                       6-a file called testUpdated.v will appear in your directory this is the enhanced version of the gl. "currently supporting sky130A only"<br />
-                      7- We found out the output of the testbench file(tb.v) using gtk-wave. proceeding with the project:
+                      7- We found out the output of the testbench file(tb.v) using gtk-wave.
-                      Analyzing the power consumption for each of the test cells.
+We have implemented many testcases that represented our code.
+We have added 2registers with 2enable lines.
+We have generated many testcases for testing different bits; 1bit, 2bits,4bit, 8bits,32bits The technique of clock gating is used to reduce the clock power consumption for each of the test cells so we started to analyze our signals before and after the clock gating in the vcd files.

 Languages were are using: Verilog and Python